UPDATE: a considerably better American Spearmint recipe, after the Cuban Hierbabuena recipe.

 “No. The Cuban mint isn’t very minty,” he replied.

 I made him a spearmint Mojito, and he said it was not the Cuban taste.
-I researched hierbabuena, and ordered some from a Canadian nursery.
+I Googled hierbabuena, and ordered some from a Canadian nursery.
 The mint has a citrus-like flavor that comes from the stem, whereas spearmint has a minty flavor from oils in the leaves.

 Spearmint smells like chewing gum, but hierbabuena has an herbal fragrance with just a hint of mint.
-The Mojitos they make are completely different so here are recipes for the Cuban Mojito (hierbabuena) and the American Mojito (spearmint).
+The Mojitos they make are completely different, so here are recipes for the Cuban Mojito (hierbabuena) and the American Mojito (spearmint).

 - 1½ ounces Bacardi Superior or Havana Club 3 Anos white rum

 - 1½ teaspoons white sugar (or 1 heaping teaspoon or barspoon)